andregewert/ImageConverter/README.md

 - `-i`, `--invertcolors`
 Set this option to invert the color reduced image.
 Can be useful for some monochrome images.
 - `-d`, `--includedimensions`
-When this option is set, the generated array data will contain the image dimensions at first.
+When this option is set, the generated array data will contain the image dimensions at the beginning.
 This format is required by some graphics libraries.
+- `-a`, `--ascii`
+Use this option when a ascii representation of the image should be included in the generated source code.
+- `-e`, `--directory` <directory>
+Specify an output directory for generated files.
+This option cannot be combined with `--outputfile`.
+- `-h`, `--help`
+Outputs some help.

 Other arguments will be interpreted as file names for the input images.

 # Third party components
 This software uses some icons from the [FatCow icon collection](https://www.fatcow.com/free-icons) and the Java Look and Feel [FlatLaf](https://www.formdev.com/flatlaf/).